2i2c-org/docs/admin/community/events.md

 Events provide a different pattern of usage for infrastructure compared with day to day use.
 Instead of a trickle of people coming on and off, events tend to trigger spikes in log-ins and activity.
 If many people start a session at the same time, this may slow down the start times of several users, because the cluster has to "scale up" to accommodate the extra people.

-If an event follows a different usage pattern that your norm (many more people, more computing or data intensive work, users from different locations), we can help you plan ahead and test in advance.
+If an event follows a different usage pattern than the norm (many more people, more computing or data intensive work, users from different locations), we can help you plan ahead and test in advance.

 You typically won't need to "pre-initialize" the infrastructure to make start up easier for users at an event, but it can be useful in certain circumstances.
 This requests extra cloud resources in anticipation of a spike in user activity.
 It will speed up your user session start times, but will also increase your cloud costs.

-It is most-useful if you anticipate large spikes in users all starting sessions at the same time.
+It is most useful if you anticipate large spikes in users all starting sessions at the same time and need to minimize the time waiting for a server.

 We can recommend testing approaches and assess whether pre-initializing your infrastructure is necessary.
 If you need some extra advice, make sure to let the 2i2c team know when you notify us about the event (see the list above).
-This will take additional attention from the 2i2c engineering team so is key to plan ahead by three or more weeks.
+This will take additional attention from the 2i2c engineering team so this is key to plan ahead by three or more weeks.
+If the event preparation described above is not followed, then we cannot guarantee that the hub experience will be optimized for your event.